Rangers capitalize on LA miscues, beat struggling Angels 7-2

 TRAINER'S ROOM

 Rangers: SS Corey Seager was out of the lineup Friday with a contusion on his lower left leg that forced him out of Thursday's series opener.
-He is considered day to day moving forward.
+After Saturday's game, Seager said he felt much improved.
 Semien took over at shortstop and Charlie Culberson started at second base.

 UP NEXT